HazardousPeach/hazardouspeach.github.io/_posts/herbgrind-7-what-about-square-root.md

 [this post]({{ site.baseurl }}/2017/05/25/herbgrind-5-building-a-grind.html).
 But
 what you may not know is that Valgrind is *even crazier*.
-You see, even though Valgrind has "host" and "client" code running at any given time, the two aren't fully seperated like they would be if it used a virtual machine, or some sort of process container.
+You see, even though Valgrind has "host" and "client" code running at any given time, the two aren't fully separated like they would be if it used a virtual machine, or some sort of process container.
 Instead, the Valgrind core, the tool logic (like that of Herbgrind), and the recompiled client code itself all runs together, in the same address